Healthy Relationships

 How do I become more secure in my relationships?

 I will help you identify the root causes of your relationship insecurities and insecure attachment behaviors.
-I will help you identify what could be improved in your current or next romantic relationship in order for you to be more secure.
+Among other approaches, I have found healing is possible for the parts of us that are hurting in these ways through Internal Family Systems (IFS) and EMDR therapy.
+I will also help you identify what could be improved in your current or next romantic relationship in order for you to be more secure.
 An important note is while you can come to be overall secure in a relationship, that is not the same as sacrificing your attachment needs and just learning to live with what you get from your partner.
 Approaching things this way may seem like a solution, especially if you struggle with low self-esteem, but I assure you this approach reinforces insecure attachment.
 Going from having an insecure way of attaching to attaching more securely is referred to as earned secure attachment.
 For further reading on this, check out this article from The Attachment Project.

 You and your attachment needs matter.